Kuanhao-Chao/LiftOn/docs/source/index.rst

 1. **Burgeoning number of genome assemblies**: As of December 2023, among the 15,578 distinct eukaryotic genomes, only 1,111 have been annotated (`Eukaryotic Genome Annotation at NCBI <https://www.ncbi.nlm.nih.gov/genome/annotation_euk/#graphs>`_).
 More and more high quality assemblies are generated.
 We need to accurately annotate them!

 2. **Improved protein-coding gene mapping**: The popular `Liftoff <https://academic.oup.com/bioinformatics/article/37/12/1639/6035128?login=true>`_ map genes only based on the DNA alignment.
-With the protein-to-genome alignment, LiftOn is able to further improve the lift-over annotation!
+With the protein-to-genome alignment, LiftOn is able to further improve the lift-over protein-coding gene annotations!
 LiftOn is able to improve the current released T2T-CHM13 annotation (`JHU RefSeqv110 + Liftoff v5.1 <https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/CHM13/assemblies/annotation/chm13v2.0_RefSeq_Liftoff_v5.1.gff3.gz>`_).

-3. **Improved distant species lift-over**: See mapping from *Mus musculus* to *Rattus norvegicus* and *Drosophila melanogaster* to *Drosophila erecta*.
+3. **Improved distant species lift-over**: See mapping from :ref:`mouse_2_rat` and :ref:`drosophila_melanogaster_2_erecta` sections.

 LiftOn is free, it's open source, it's easy to install , and it's in Python!